aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to ODS" h2="Export MHTML File to ODS via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate and convert various file formats within .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities, including the ability to convert MHTML files to ODS.

+The process of converting MHTML to ODS involves two steps.
+Firstly, you can use Aspose.PDF for .NET to export MHTML to XLSX.
+This component provides a wide range of features and capabilities, including the ability to convert MHTML to XLSX.
+It also provides a range of features for manipulating PDF documents, such as adding text, images, annotations and more.

+Once you have exported the MHTML file to XLSX, you can then use Aspose.Cells for .NET to convert the XLSX file to ODS.
+This component provides a comprehensive set of features for manipulating spreadsheets, such as creating, editing and converting various spreadsheet formats.
+It also provides a range of features for programming spreadsheets, such as creating formulas, applying styles and formatting, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to ODS within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to ODS.
+Using Aspose.Total for .NET, you can easily convert MHTML files to ODS within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly using Aspose.PDF for .NET to export MHTML to XLSX, and then using Aspose.Cells for .NET to convert the XLSX file to ODS.
+This provides a comprehensive set of features and capabilities for manipulating and converting various file formats within .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}